10 Free Things to Do in Daytona Beach

 611 South Atlantic Avenue, Daytona Beach

-This oceanfront park features decorative walkways, a shaded playground, picnic areas, restrooms, outdoor showers and two beach access ramps The four-acre facility also provides free, off-beach parking.
-Open sunrise to sunset.
+This oceanfront park features decorative walkways, a shaded playground, picnic areas, restrooms, outdoor showers and two beach access ramps The four-acre facility also provides free, off-beach parking and is open sunrise to sunset.